gogins/csound-extended/README.md

 6. Csound for WebAssembly, almost all features of Csound as a WebAssembly module that will run Csound from a JavaScript interface in any current Web browser.
+This version includes useful plugin opcodes statically linked.

 New extensions may be added by me in the future.
 If you would like to add your own extension, enter an issue in this repository or submit a pull request.

 This repository uses the core Csound repository, and some other third-party dependencies, as Git submodules, packages, or direct source downloads.
-There is one build system for it all.
+For each platform, there is one build system.

 ## Installation